Coding Intro

 Code Blocks

 Python relies on spaces to know when blocks start and end.
-C# is completely opposite and completely ignores white space.
-It relies on semicolons and curly brackets to know where code start and end and where blocks start and end.
+C# and JS are the opposite and completely ignore white space.
+It relies on semicolons and curly brackets to know where code starts and ends and where blocks start and end.

 This is a line of code;